 Individuals who participate in this program will still owe the full amount of all other applicable fees, including reinstatement fees and service fees.

 To apply for incentive, individuals must submit an application and provide supporting documentation.
-An application must be fully completed, signed, and notarized before it can be processed.
+An application must be fully completed, and signed before it can be processed.

-You can apply online and download an application at www.txsurchargeonline.com or call 866-223-3583 to have an application mailed.
+You can apply online and download an application at Municipal Services Bureau (MSB) or call 866-223-3583 to have an application mailed.